centralnicgroup-opensource/rtldev-middleware-whmcs-rrpproxy-registrar/README.md

 ## Usage Guide ##

-Go to your WHMCS Admin Area -> `Setup > Products/Services > Domain Registrars` and activate the Key-Systems RRPproxy Registrar module by clicking the Activate button and enter your RRPproxy credentials (username/password).
+Go to your WHMCS Admin Area -> `Setup > Products/Services > Domain Registrars` and activate the Key-Systems RRPProxy Registrar module by clicking the Activate button and enter your RRPProxy credentials (username/password).

 ## Minimum Requirements ##